 Working hours | Mon-Sat: 12 pm-12 am | Sunday closed

-Further reading: We often visit Zagreb and have written quite few articles about the town here at our blog.
+Further reading: We often visit Zagreb and have written quite a few articles about the town here at our blog.
 Start with our Zagreb Travel Guide, then plan your days out in Zagreb with our guide on things to do in Zagreb, best restaurants in Zagreb, and our ultimate Zagreb itineraries for travelers, not tourists.
-If you look for a place to stay in Zagreb, check our Guide on best accommodation in Zagreb.
+If you look for a place to stay in Zagreb, check our Guide on the best accommodation in Zagreb.
 Find out the best local places to have a yummy and cheap lunch in Zagreb.

 What kind of restaurants do you like?
 Any other Zagreb restaurant you'd like to recommend?
 Let us know in the comments below.